syncpy/SyncPy/README.md

 - PyQt : http://pyqt.sourceforge.net/Docs/PyQt4/installation.html

-# Organization
+Organization
 ------------------------

-- src\ : folder of source files, organized in a 4 levels tree;
+- src\ : folder of source files of syncpy methods and UI, organized in a 4 levels tree;
 - doc\ : Contains SyncPy documentation, in html and pdf format;
 - examples\ : Contains fully functional examples of use of SyncPy modules;
-- interface\ : folder of the asssitive interface.

-# Authors
+Authors
 ------------------------

-- Giovanna Varni
+Giovanna Varni
-- Marie Avril
+Marie Avril
-- contact: syncpy@isir.upmc.fr
+contact: syncpy@isir.upmc.fr

-# Licence
+Licence
 ------------------------

  This software is governed by the CeCILL-B license under French law